My natural state is to judge myself on my intentions, even while judging others on their actions.

 Give it a shot.
 Judge yourself on your actions.
 Try to imagine the best possible intentions of others.
-You’ve got nothing to lose except gritted teeth and worn out brakes.
+You’ve got nothing to lose except gritted teeth and worn-out brakes.

-Ryan Bonilla is very active both professionally and personally in the Gwinnett community.
+About the Author – Ryan Bonilla is very active both professionally and personally in the Gwinnett community.
 He is a Gwinnett Chamber ambassador as well as serving on several committees and boards related to leadership and education.
 He lives with his wife and two daughters in Sugar Hill, GA.